isomerpages/ura-lkywcp/resources/news/_posts/2020-01-21-special-lecture.md

 #### **Media Conference**

 The 2020 Prize Laureate will be announced at a dedicated Media Conference.
-Join us as we unveil the latest winner of the Lee Kuan Yew World City Prize.
+Join us as we unveil the sixth and latest winner of the Lee Kuan Yew World City Prize.

 #### **10th Anniversary Special Lecture**

-To commemorate the 10th anniversary of the Prize in 2020, a Special Lecture will be held in conjunction with the Media Conference to announce the 2020 Prize Laureate.
+To commemorate the 10th anniversary of the Prize in 2020, a Special Lecture will be held in conjunction with the Media Conference.
 Based on the theme of ***"Beyond excellence: exemplary cities that continue to transform themselves"***, the past Prize Laureates will speak on their cities' ongoing urban initiatives and achievements since winning the Prize.

 #### **Programme**